eSmart Digital Licence+ | Alannah & Madeline Foundation Skip to main content

 By developing digital literacy during their formative years, students can harness opportunities, overcome challenges and develop strong foundations to thrive online.

-We’ve developed modules to help your students earn their Digital License.
+We’ve developed modules to help your students earn their Digital Licence.
 They’ll gain the knowledge, attitudes and beliefs to become positive digital citizens.

 eSmart Digital Licence+ is free to access for Australian schools, and is also available in New Zealand, Indonesia and the Philippines.